Quontic High Yield Savings Account Review: High Rates & Low Fees

 Quontic Bank offers a competitive APY for savers.

-In fact, it's more than 10 times higher than the national average.
-This is similar to what you can find at other online banks.
+It's more than 10 times higher than the national average.

 Rates aren't tiered.
 So you earn the same APY whether you're saving $1,000 or $100,000 in your account.